tAnother/leetcode-blog/README.md

 ### Known Bugs
 - [] Pic does not resize (might need some external lib)
-- [] <Link href="/"> routes to '.txt' after deployment
+- [] <Link href="/"> routes to '.txt' after deployment -- this seems to be a nextjs 13.3 [issue](https://github.com/vercel/next.js/issues/48996#issuecomment-1532693355).
+Getting rid of 'export': true might work, but that way GitHub Action would fail...
+- [] can't get rid of getStaticPaths()

 ### New Feature
 - [] Add About Page